 Harassment includes but is not limited to inappropriate comments, inappropriate sexual behavior that warrants intervention, unwanted advances and touching, invasion of personal space in a sexual manner, deliberate intimidation, and unwelcomed sexual advances.
 In addition, harassment includes unwanted verbal, physical, cyber, or social aggressive behavior.
 The action of our members and guests will be closely monitored and if an incident of harassment is reported the event staff, volunteers, or MAKC representatives will (may) take corrective action against any offenders at the time of the incident, ranging from verbal warnings to expulsion from the area and/or event and a referral of the offender to the MAKC Board for consideration of expulsion from the MAKC.

-If you are being harassed or witness another person being harassed, please contact a security staff member immediately.
-We will be happy to assist you and provide protection for our members and attendees.
-We value all of our members and attendees that come to caving events and want to ensure that your safety and well-being is a top priority.
+If you are being harassed or witness another person being harassed, please contact MAKC board members immediately.
+MAKC’s board will be happy to assist you and provide protection for our members and attendees.
+We value all of our members and attendees that come to caving events and we want to ensure that your safety and well-being is a top priority.

 LIABILITY DISCLAIMER

-The Mid-Atlantic Karst Conservancy, its board of directors, the Barbara Schomer Preserve/Sarah Furnace Cave management team, the National Speleological Society or its local chapters (grottos) or any individual members thereof will not be liable for any damages, accidents, injuries, or death on the surface or subsurface of the property.
-All the above named organizations will also not be liable for any damage or loss of personal property while visiting the preserve.
+The Mid-Atlantic Karst Conservancy, its board of directors, the Barbara Schomer Preserve & Cave management team, the National Speleological Society or its local chapters (grottos) and individual members thereof will not be liable for any damages, accidents, injuries, or death on the surface or subsurface of the property.
+All the above-named organizations will also not be liable for any damage or loss of personal property while visiting the preserve.

 FUTURE UPDATES